dejwk/janet/doc/Manual.md

     ...
     Hola Unicode!
 Hola Unicode!

-As you can see, te usage of these operators is similar to the UTF-8 operators, with few important
+As you can see, te usage of these operators is similar to the use of the UTF-8 operators, with a few important exceptions:
-exceptions:

 * When converting from Java string to `const jchar*` with the `&` operator, the resulting array is _not_ zero-terminated.
 You must manage string length explicitly.